Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

 Make sure that the air conditioner is not blowing directly onto your plants.

-The same concerns apply to fans that set up a draught.
+The same concerns apply to fans who set up a draught.

 Draughty rooms do not make any plant happy.
 They can become stressed and eventually die.